Sumit-Jadhav-19/Advanced-LINQ-Queries/README.md

     EmployeeName = x.e.Name,
     DepartmentName = d != null ? d.DepartmentName : "No Department"
     }).ToList();
-### Get all employees who joined in the year 2023.
+### 19.Get all employees who joined in the year 2023.
     var res = employees.Where(x => x.JoiningDate.Year == 2023).ToList();
-### Get the number of employees who have not been assigned to any department.
+### 20.Get the number of employees who have not been assigned to any department.
     var res = employees.Where(x => x.DepartmentId == null).Count();
-### List names of employees who are the only ones in their department.
+### 21.List names of employees who are the only ones in their department.
     var res = employees.GroupBy(e => e.DepartmentId)
     .Where(g => g.Count() == 1)
     .SelectMany(g => g)
     .Select(x => x.Name)
     .ToList();
-### Find the average age of employees in each department.
+### 22.Find the average age of employees in each department.
     var res = employees
     .Join(departments, e => e.DepartmentId, d => d.Id,
     (e, d) => new { e.Age, d.DepartmentName })